berdandy/TTRPG_Resources/README.md

 This is a living repository of information.
 Pull requests, suggestions and issues welcomed.

-All resources are licensed under Creative Commons Attribution 4.0
+All resources are licensed under Creative Commons Attribution 4.0 (see LICENSE file for official details)